-The content is subject to change without prior notice.
-Download the latest version from https://enterprise.dji.com/matrice-4-series/downloads
+This content is subject to change without prior notice.
+Download the latest version from https://enterprise.dji.com/matrice-400/downloads

 If you have any questions about this document, contact DJI by sending a message to DocSupport@dji.com.

 DJI and MATRICE are trademarks of DJI.
 Copyright © 2025 DJI All Rights Reserved.